 Preikestolen – Sand, 101 km, 1 ferry, 2 h 15 min

 Further along the National Scenic Route Ryfylke lies the village of Sand at the mouth of the Suldalslågen salmon river.
 A stroll through the village’s surroundings takes you from its early beginnings as a farming community at the old farmsteads at Ryfylke museum, to the top modern, award-winning Høse bridge.
-Just outside the village lies the salmon farm retreat Mo Laksegard, right on the banks of the river where English lords once came to try their luck with bait and hook.
-If you are visiting between 15th April and 1st December, do try a Salmon Safari, where you will float down the currents of the river in a dry suit, snorkel and mask as the wild salmon zip past you, sometimes close enough to touch - if you are quick enough!
+Sand is situated beside the mouth of the well-known salmon river Suldalslågen.
+Mo Laksegard is a riverside farm that rents out well-equipped cabins and serves meals in a cosy restaurant.
+There are many experiences to be had here, including family rafting, and between 15 April and 1 December, you can also get up close to nature on a guided salmon safari.
+In a wetsuit, mask and snorkel, you will float along with the river current alongside the shimmering silver salmon.
 As soon as the fishing season starts on the 20th July and until the 1st October, experienced fishing instructors can show you the best hidden spots and the proper fly fishing technique to catch the coveted wild salmon.
+There are big salmon to be caught with an average weight of 6.5 kilos.

 Sand – Røldal, 100 km, 2 h